Pylons/pyramid_blogr/docs/basic_models.rst

 .. note::

-    This will make the app error out and prevent it from starting until we reach the last point of the current step and fix imports in other files.
+    This will make the application error out and prevent it from starting until we reach the last point of the current step and fix imports in other files.
     It's perfectly normal, so don't worry about immediate errors.

-We will need two declarations of models that will replace the *MyModel* class that was created when we scaffolded our project.
+We will need two declarations of models that will replace the ``MyModel`` class that was created when we scaffolded our project.

-After the import part of `models/user.py` add the following.
+After the import part in ``models/user.py`` add the following.

 .. code-block:: python